Back to all posts

 Beyond your toolbox, you’ll need several key components to connect your new water heater correctly.
 It’s smart to install a drain pan underneath the unit; it should be at least two inches wider than the heater and connected to a drain to prevent water damage from any future leaks.
 You will also need to install the new temperature and pressure (T&P) relief valve that comes with your heater.
 The discharge pipe for this valve must be at least 3/4-inch wide and made of an approved material like copper, PEX, or CPVC.
 Using the new valve is a non-negotiable safety step.
 Other common parts include flexible water supply lines, Teflon tape for sealing threads, and any necessary fittings or adapters for your specific setup.

-Don’t Forget Safety Gear and Permits
+Safety First: Gear and Permits You’ll Need

 Safety should always be your top priority.
 Start with the basics: wear sturdy gloves to protect your hands and safety glasses to shield your eyes.
 Beyond personal gear, you need to think about official requirements.
 Your installation must follow all local, state, and national plumbing and electrical codes.
 These rules are in place to keep you and your home safe.
 It’s also important to check with your local municipality about permits.
 Many areas require a permit for water heater installation.
 If you’re unsure about local codes or permit rules, it’s always best to contact a professional for guidance.